Elizabeth Johnson Art Glass Logo

 Biography

-I have been working with glass since around 1990, when my husband Dean noticed how much I loved glass and encouraged me to work with it as an art medium.
+I have been working with glass since around 1990, when my husband noticed how much I loved glass and encouraged me to try it as an art medium.
 I began with stained glass windows.
-A few years later Dean brought me to see the Blaschka Glass Flowers at Harvard.
+A few years later he brought me to see the Blaschka Glass Flowers at Harvard.
 Then in 1996 he arranged for me to travel to Murano, where I saw the realistic glass insects made by internationally renowned flameworker Vittorio Costantini.

-On my return Dean helped me to locate my first flameworking class, during which I made two glass irises.
-I was thrilled with the qualities of the molten glass and the potential to make extremely life-like sculptures from it.
-In 1998 Dean helped me to set up a flameworking studio at home.
-While my children were launching into adulthood I worked a full-time day job and built my glassworking skills at night.
-I’ve been a full-time glass sculptor since 2008.
+On my return my husband helped me to locate my first flameworking class, during which I made two glass irises.
+I was thrilled with the qualities of the molten glass and the potential to make extremely lifelike sculptures from it.
+In 1998 I set up a flameworking studio at home.
+While my children were launching into adulthood I worked a day job and built my glassworking skills at night.
+I’ve made my living entirely through glass sculpture since 2008.

 My current work focuses on lifelike fruits and berries.
 I first attempted to make raspberries out of glass because I wanted more time to enjoy the beauty of the real ones, since they get moldy within hours if left in the open air.
 After many, many attempts I managed to make the first glass raspberry that looked fairly realistic.
 A friend suggested it would make a beautiful piece of jewelry, so I made several more glass raspberries, strung them on a wire and wore them as a necklace.
-People stopped me in the street to ask how I kept the raspberries from staining my blouse!
+When people stopped me in the street to ask how I kept the raspberries from staining my blouse, I knew that other people would enjoy them too.

 Since those first glass raspberries, I have taught myself to make many other berry varieties and have developed them into a line of jewelry.
 The jewelry and the glass berry sculptures are sold in galleries around the country, and have found homes with other berry lovers as far away as Moscow and South Africa.

 Even people who weren’t privileged to go berry picking when they were young love the sensual appeal of berries – their brilliant colors, luscious shiny or velvety skins, tastes and fragrances.
 Berries speak to us of abundance and healthy pleasures.
-I hope that my glass berries will capture some of those pleasures in solid and permanent form, and I enjoy sharing them with others.
+I want my glass berries to capture those memories and pleasures in a permanent form.

 View Elizabeth Johnson Biography and Artist Statement in PDF format.